 A normal-sized thyroid gland cannot be seen in the neck, and can barely be felt.
 It is only when certain conditions result in an enlarged thyroid gland (known as goitre), that a bulge may be seen or felt just underneath the Adam’s apple.

-The thyroid hormones are involved in regulating many of your bodily functions, such as your heart rate, how quickly you burn calories, and digestion.
+The thyroid gland is part of the endocrine system of the body.
+Organs of the endocrine system secrete hormones.
+The primary function of your thyroid gland is to secrete thyroid hormones.
+The thyroid hormones are involved in regulating many of your bodily functions, such as your breathing, heart rate, temperature, how quickly you burn calories, and digestion, among other functions.
 Babies and children need adequate amounts of thyroid hormones for brain development and growth.

 Your thyroid needs iodine (a chemical element that’s an essential part of our diet) in order to manufacture these thyroid hormones.
 Foods that are naturally rich in iodine include seafood and plants grown in iodine-rich soil.
 Iodised salt is another good source of dietary iodine.